shawn2400/market-gpt-api-template/replit.md

 # AlgoGPT - Algorithmic Trading Platform

 ## Overview
 AlgoGPT is an algorithmic trading platform for 24/7 live Binance Futures trading.
-It automates market scanning across 530+ symbols, utilizes AI-powered trade decisions via GPT-5 and multi-AI consensus, and integrates GRID trading with dynamic capital management.
-The platform features a self-adaptive trading engine with complete data persistence, aiming for 4-10 high-quality daily trades, profitability, and autonomous operation.
-MetaBrain v8.0 introduces fully autonomous regime-driven trading with 3-layer database resilience for production stability.
+It automates market scanning across 534 symbols, utilizes 100% autonomous AI-powered trade decisions via 7-Brain architecture (2 AI Scouts + 5 AI Decision Makers), and integrates GRID trading with dynamic capital management.
+The platform features a self-adaptive trading engine with complete data persistence, aiming for 4-10 high-quality daily trades, profitability, and autonomous operation. **MetaBrain v9.0** introduces fully autonomous, fully dynamic trading with hierarchical AI consensus, regime-driven dynamic parameters, and 100% strategic freedom (LONG/SHORT/GRID/SPOT/Scalping/Mean-Reversion) across all market conditions.

 ## User Preferences
 I prefer iterative development with clear, concise communication.
 Please ask for my approval before making any major changes or executing trades.
 Provide detailed explanations for complex concepts but keep status updates brief and to the point.
 I like to have visibility into the system's decision-making process, especially regarding trade proposals and risk management.
 I prefer using interactive menus and quick scripts for common operations.